-Large metallic objects, electronic devices on the key chain that can be used to purchase gasoline or similar items, or a second key on the same key ring as the coded key ignition key may cause vehicle starting issues.
-If present, you need to keep these objects from touching the coded key ignition key while starting the engine.
-These objects and devices cannot damage the coded key ignition key, but can cause a NO-START condition if they are too close to the key during engine start.
+Large metallic objects, electronic devices on the key chain that can be used to purchase gasoline or similar items, or a second key on the same kev ring as the coded kev may cause vehicle starting issues.
+If present, you need to keep these objects from touching the coded key while starting the engine.
+These objects and devices cannot damage the coded key, but can cause a momentary NO-START condition if they are too close to the key during engine start.
 If a problem occurs, turn ignition OFF and restart the engine with all other objects on the key ring held away from the ignition key.
-Check to make sure the coded key ignition key is an approved Ford coded key ignition key.
+Check to make sure the coded key is an approved Ford coded key.